 - Efforts to protect consumers from abusive lending practices should not prohibit responsible, though unconventional, loan products created to meet the diverse needs of consumers, including lower-income borrowers, borrowers in rural and underserved communities, and first-time homebuyers.
-These products help community banks meet the unique credit needs of their customers and support economic development in many communities.

 - All loans originated and held in portfolio – including balloon payment mortgages – by community banks should receive “qualified mortgage” (QM) safe harbor status under the Consumer Financial Protection Bureau’s (CFPB’s) “ability-to-repay” rules.
 Mortgage loans originated by community banks and retained in portfolio should not be subject to the CFPB’s mandatory escrow requirements regardless of where the property is located or the pricing of the loan.

 - ICBA strongly encourages the CFPB to continue to collaborate with ICBA and other stakeholders to take a commonsense approach to amending TRID rules, including the TRID tolerances and timelines.
 Consumers should be allowed to waive the 3-day waiting period between receipt of the final closing disclosure and consummation.
-ICBA urges the CFPB to address compliance questions through written guidance and FAQs.
-We urge all regulators to continue taking a diagnostic and corrective approach regarding good-faith compliance efforts.
-Additional cure and correction procedures are needed to allow community banks to fix inadvertent errors.
+ICBA urges the CFPB to address compliance questions through written, authoritative guidance and FAQs.

-- The CFPB needs to address servicing issues such as the prohibition on initiating foreclosure actions on uncooperative borrowers for loans that are perpetually 90-days delinquent.
+- The CFPB should address servicing issues such as the prohibition on initiating foreclosure actions on uncooperative borrowers for loans that are perpetually 90-days delinquent.

 - ICBA strongly supports expanding the exemption for reporting under Home Mortgage Disclosure Act by increasing the reporting thresholds under the revised Regulation C to include a complete reporting exemption of any HMDA data for institutions that originate fewer than 1,000 closed-end mortgages and 2,000 home equity lines of credit (HELOCs) per year.

 - ICBA strongly supports the use of “property evaluations” performed by qualified bank staff, in lieu of a full residential property appraisal completed by a licensed appraiser, for any mortgage loan retained in portfolio.
 ICBA also believes reforms are necessary within the appraisal industry to ensure there is sufficient access to appraisers particularly in rural areas.